IBM/live-streaming-of-IoT-data-using-streaming-analytics/wiki.md

 # Flow

-1. Create a REST API with Python and deploy it to Cloud Foundry service.
+1. Create a REST API with python and deploy it to Cloud Foundary service.
 Calling this API returns a json with random attribute values of the outsource dataset.
 Thus it simulates real-time data.
 2. Create a Watson Studio instance and a Watson Machine Learning instance in IBM Cloud.
-Create a new Jupyter notebook in Watson Studio and execute the cells to successfully train, test, get accuracy and deploy the model to Watson Machine Learning.
+3. Create a new Jupyter notebook in Watson Studio and execute the cells to successfully train, test, get accuracy and deploy the model to Watson Machine Learning.
-Once the real-time data source and the machine learning model is ready the stream flow can be built.
+4. Once the Real-time data source and the machine learning model is ready the stream flow can be built.
 Create a new Streams Flow in Watson Studio.
-Build a flow with input as the REST API, data processing by the deployed Watson Machine Learning model and save the output to a csv file in Cloud Object Storage.
+5. Build a flow with input as the REST API, data processing by the deployed Watson Machine Learning model and Save the output to a csv file in Cloud Object Storage.
-Launch the Streaming Analytics dashboard and visualize the data in real-time.
+6. Launch the Streaming Analytics dashboard and visualize the data in real-time.

 # Instructions